brandonbaca47/fossfox/README.md

 <details>
   <summary>Can I post non-engineering related job posts?</summary>
-  No. This job board is for tech-only positions.
+  No, sorry.
+This is a dev-only job board.
 </details>

 ## Attribution

 You can use Fossfox data as long as you give attribution.
 Attribution needs to have 2 components:

 1. Source: "Fossfox"
 2. Link: https://fossfox.com